mangecoeur/ipython-desktop/README.md

 You also need to have IPython installed.
 My personal recommendation is the Anaconda python distribution if you are mainly doing science and engineering work.

 **Coming sometime - binary bundles for each platform.
-Contribuitions welcome**
+Contributions welcome**

 ## Configuration